dtinit/data-transfer-project/Documentation/Keys.md

 # API Keys
-To use the Data Transfer Project each instance needs to get their own set of API keys for each service they want to interact with.
+To use the Data Transfer Project each instance needs to get its own set of API keys for each service they want to interact with.
 This has many reasons and benifits:

  - **Isolation** Each instance of DTP having its own API keys means that each